Women’s Amutot Initiative

 The committee is responsible for reviewing the applications and allocating grants to registered Israeli not-for-profit organizations that correspond to the Women’s Amutot Initiative’s priorities and guidelines.
 Organizations must have strong professional staff, focus on women or girls, be fiscally responsible providing programmatic and budgetary reports, have evaluation and assessment procedures in place, have other means of financial support, and compliment the Mission of the Greater Miami Jewish Federation.

-Training towards social responsibility, training at IDC and developing policy impact project, municipality training, graduate network
+General Support: Training towards social responsibility, training at IDC and developing policy impact project, municipality training, graduate network for Haredi women

 MA’ASE CENTER ASSOCIATION: NE’URIM PROGRAM VOLUNTEER YEAR